PixEye/juke-swgoh-bot/README.md

 ## Run it

-I use to run the bot by simply typing:
+I use to run the bot by simply typing the following command line in a console from the "src" folder:

     node jk-bot.js ; date